CatalaLang/catala-book/src/4-2-catala-specific.md

 for several reasons.

 First, the common operations present in legal texts that can be done with strings, can also be done better with other Catala features.
 For instance, it is better to represent tags and codes with `enumeration`s that can contain payload and have a built-in exhaustiveness check in pattern matching.
-We thus advise to really think your problem through and see whether it really requires strings as a first-class value type in Catala to be solved.
+The Catala team thus advises you to really think your problem through and see whether it really requires strings as a first-class value type in Catala to be solved.

 Second, the preferred way of performing low-level, computation-intensive operations not described by legal text but used in a Catala program is to simply